Environment Variables in Linux: How to List, Set & Manage

 printenv | less

-Using the printenv command to see all environment variables
+Using the printenv command to see all environment variables.

-Exit the view by pressing Q.
+Exit the view with q.

 The HOME variable value is the home folder path:

-Using the printenv command to see the value of the HOME variable
+Using the printenv command to see the value of the HOME variable.

 echo $[VARIABLE_NAME]

-printenv | grep [VARIABLE_NAME]
+printenv | grep [VARIABLE_NAME/STRING]

 The search output for the USER variable shows the following lines: